Committees and Sections of the RCBA

 Landlord & Tenant Law Section

-The Landlord & Tenant Law Section meets eight times a year as a joint section with the San Bernardino County Bar Association.
-The meetings are on the third Wednesday of the month, January through May and September through November.
+The Landlord & The Landlord & Tenant Law Section meets eight times a year as a joint section with the San Bernardino County Bar Association.
+The meetings are on the second Tuesday of the month, January through May and September through November.
 About 25 members attend each meeting, with an equal amount from the tenant side and the landlord side.
-Meetings start at 6:00 p.m., alternating between Riverside and Loma Linda.
+Meetings start at 6:00 p.m., alternating between Riverside and San Bernardino.
 Speakers have included various federal judges, state court judges, and commissioners.
 There are various topics that cross over into landlord-tenant issues, and new experts come to the meetings to speak.
 Contact the section chair, Barry O’Connor, at 951-689-9644 or udlaw2@aol.com for further information and to be added to the section’s email list.

 Solo & Small Firm Section

 The Solo Practitioner/Small Firm Section focuses on topics and speakers that cater to the unique needs and interests of the solo practitioner and those in small firms.
-We currently are looking for a chair for this section.
-If you are interested, please contact the section co-chairs, Drew Gilliland (951-394-3885 or andrew@gillilandlaw.com) or Taylor Warner at (909-466-5575 or taylor@bristolhaynes.com).
+The section meets the third Thursday of the month.
+For more information about the section please contact the chair Kenny Ramirez (kramirez@kennysramirezlaw.com).